 If you are deciding to earn your master’s degree in accounting, you probably already know that professionals with a master’s degree tend to earn higher salaries.
 The Bureau of Labor Statistics (BLS) states that workers with a bachelor’s degree earn a median wage of $56,000 and those with a master’s degree earn $68,000.
 So you can be confident that getting a master’s in accounting will result in a higher salary.

 One of the most common reasons professionals earn a master of accountancy is that this level of education allows you to sit for the Certified Public Accountant (CPA) examination.
 Becoming a CPA is a very desirable option; all accountants who file reports with the SEC must be CPAs.
-Many accountants choose to get their master’s and sit for the CPA examination so that they can have better paying career prospects in accounting.
+Many accountants choose to get their master’s and sit for the CPA examination so that they can have better-paying career prospects in accounting.

 To become a CPA, you need to complete 150 semester hours of college work in accounting.
 This is 30 hours more than a typical bachelor’s program.
 So, earning a master’s degree in accounting from an accredited program is typically sufficient to qualify to sit for the CPA exam.
+Many non-profit universities are known to have some of the best online masters in accounting degree programs in the country.

 According to Payscale.com, the median salary for a CPA with a master of accountancy is $63,165, with a range between $45,100 and $102,524.
 Glassdoor.com reports the average base pay for CPAs is $73,825.
 Payscale.com also reports that the average salary for an accountant with a bachelor’s degree in accounting is $48,866 for a typical accountant position.
 That website also states that the average salary for an accountant with a master of accountancy is $51,389.